Gillmore History, Family Crest & Coats of Arms

 Gillmore Spelling Variations

 Before the printing press standardized spelling in the last few hundred years, no general rules existed in the English language.
 Spelling variations in Scottish names from the Middle Ages are common even within a single document.
 Gillmore has been spelled Gilmour, Gilmore, Gilmur, Gilmor, Gilmer and many more.

 Early Notables of the Gillmore family (pre 1700)

-More information is included under the topic Early Gillmore Notables in all our PDF Extended History products and printed products wherever possible.
+Another 58 words (4 lines of text) are included under the topic Early Gillmore Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Gillmore family to Ireland

 Some of the Gillmore family moved to Ireland, but this topic is not covered in this excerpt.